 In tandem with your new push for engagement on social, consider creating a social media policy to ensure employee posts align with the company’s values and expectations.
+Your employees can show how much they love your company and you reap the benefits of their social media posts and grow your employer brand.
 Once you’re all set, don’t be surprised to see the sales calls, job applications, and press inquiries come flooding in!

 Get the latest news from Namely about HR, payroll, and benefits.